 - 3 Tbsp Gustare Sicilian Lemon Balsamic Vinegar

 - ½C your favorite Gustare Varietal Extra Virgin Olive Oil (we love Picual)

-Add balsamic vinegar and whisk together.
-Slowly add your favorite Gustare Varietal Extra Virgin Olive Oil into dressing, while whisking continuously to emulsify.
+Add balsamic vinegar to a bowl and slowly add your favorite Gustare Varietal Extra Virgin Olive Oil while whisking continuously to emulsify.
 Option: Use your favorite shaker or jar with cap and shake until emulsified.

-Prepare dressing in separate bowl.
-Whisk sea salt and ground pepper into mustard.
+In a separate bowl whisk sea salt and ground pepper into mustard.
 Add 2 Tbsp reserved orange juice and half of the reserved zest.
 Add oil and vinegar and whisk to combine.

 Drizzle vinaigrette over salad just before serving and toss to coat.
 Enjoy!